 Exit by way of the staircase at the end of the exhibits and you’ll emerge at the entrance to the present-day Royal Palace (Kungliga Slottet), a massive structure completed – after many stops and starts – in the 1770s.
 Designed by Nicodemus Tessin the Younger, one of the most famous of Swedish Renaissance architects, the palace is the official residence of the King of Sweden.
 It has more than 600 rooms on seven floors, and most official royal receptions take place here.
 Representationsvåningarna (the Royal Apartments), which are open to the public, include several floors of state rooms.
 Highlights include a silver throne presented to Queen Kristina for her coronation in 1650, Gustav III’s bedchamber, several portrait galleries, and Karl XI’s gallery, where most reception dinners are held today.

-Admission to the Tre Kronor Museum, the Royal Apartments, and the Royal Treasury is by combination ticket (SEK 150 for adults as of 2015), valid for seven days; it also provides a 50-percent discount on admission to the Royal Armoury.
+Admission to the Tre Kronor Museum, the Royal Apartments, and the Royal Treasury is by combination ticket (SEK 160 for adults as of 2022), which can be pre-purchased online.
 From mid-May to mid-September, the ticket also includes admission to Gustav III’s Museum of Antiquities, a gallery of ancient Roman sculptures collected by King Gustav III during the late 18th century.

 Storkyrkan (Stockholm Cathedral)